Order-invariant measures on causal sets: Introduction

-On the other hand, it follows from the analysis in Example~3 that a labelled antichain $(Z,<)$ admits no order-invariant measures.
-Indeed we saw that, if an order-invariant measure generates an antichain a.s., then there is a probability measure $\rho$ on the space of probability measures on $([0,1],\cB)$, such that the sequence of labels is generated by first choosing a probability measure $\tau$ according to $\rho$, then taking an iid sequence of random variables with distribution~$\tau$.
-Now, if $x \in [0,1]$, and $x$ occurs as a label with positive probability, then $\rho( \tau (\{x\}) > 0) > 0$, and in that case $x$ occurs as a label infinitely often with positive probability.
+On the other hand, it follows from the analysis in Example~\ref{ex3} that a~ labeled antichain $(Z,<)$ admits no order-invariant measures.
+Indeed we saw that, if an order-invariant measure generates an antichain a.s., then there is a~probability measure $\rho$ on the space of probability measures on $([0,1],\cB)$, such that the sequence of labels is generated by first choosing a probability measure $\tau$ according to $\rho$, then taking an i.i.d. sequence of random variables with distribution~$\tau$.
+Now, if $x \in[0,1]$, and $x$ occurs as a label with positive probability, then $\rho( \tau(\{x\}) > 0) > 0$, and in that case $x$ occurs as a label infinitely often with positive probability.
 So such a process cannot generate each label in $Z$ exactly once.

 There is however an abundance of extremal order-invariant measures that are measures on some fixed causal set.
-Also, there are extremal order-invariant measures a.s.\ giving rise to an antichain: it follows from the discussion in Example~3 -- in particular, from the Hewitt-Savage Theorem~\cite{HS} -- that these are effectively the same as iid sequences of random elements of $[0,1]$.
+Also, there are extremal order-invariant measures a.s.\ giving rise to an antichain: it follows from the discussion in Example~\ref{ex3}---in particular, from the Hewitt--Savage theorem~\cite{HS}---that these are effectively the same as i.i.d. sequences of random elements of $[0,1]$.

 Our main result is Theorem~\ref{thm:extremal}, showing that all extremal order-invariant measures on $(\Omega, \cF)$ are, in a sense to be made precise later, a combination of extremal order-invariant measures of these two types.